 For example, here we choose Sprint 2 and copy the capacity set for Sprint 1.

 Notice that only the capacity per day and activity are copied over.
 Individual and team days off remain unset.
 The copy operation always copies the latest updates made to the previous sprint.
 So you can repeat the copy operation if you've made changes to the previous sprint that you want to copy to the latest sprint.

 Add or remove users

-Feature availability: These features are currently available only from Team Services or TFS 2015.1 or later version.
+Feature availability: These features are available from Team Services and the web portal for TFS 2015.1 and later versions.

 Click to add a specific account to your capacity planning, or to add all missing team members.

 To remove a user, click the option from the users Action menu.

 Feature availability: This feature is currently supported only from the web portal for Team Services or TFS 2015 Update 1 or later version.

 Because individual team members have different sets of skills and duties, you can track their activity and capacity for each activity and for each sprint.